riccibruno/riccibruno.github.io/_posts/2018-03-04-c++_order_of_evaluation.md

    Only the observable behaviours are required to be emulated by a conforming implementation.
-This rule is sometimes called the *as-if rule* since the implementation can do whatever it wants as long as from the point of view of the observable behaviours the program behaves as written.
-(4.6 [intro.execution]/1) The observable behaviours are (4.6 [intro.exection]/7):
+This rule is sometimes called the *as-if rule* since the implementation can do whatever it wants as long as from the point of view of the observable behaviours the program behaves as written (4.6 [intro.execution]/1).
+   The observable behaviours are (4.6 [intro.exection]/7):
     - accesses to volatile glvalues
     - data written to files at program termination